Lightstreamer/Lightstreamer-kafka-connector/README.md

 ##### `schema.registry.azure.client.id`

-_Mandatory if Azure Schema Registry is enabled_.
+_Mandatory if the Azure Schema Registry is enabled_.
 The client ID (also known as application ID) of the Azure AD application used to authenticate against the Azure Schema Registry.
 This should correspond to an application registered in Azure AD with appropriate permissions to access the Schema Registry.

 Example: